ChristineTham/RepData_PeerAssessment1/PA1_template.md

 ### 3. New dataset with missing data filled in

-We create a new dataset called `filled_data` and create an extra column called `median_steps` containing the appropriate mean for that interval, then we replace all `NA` values with the mean
+We create a new dataset called `filled_data` and create an extra column called `median_steps` containing the appropriate median for that interval, then we replace all `NA` values with the median.

 ```r